-The Office of Drug Policy envisions an Idaho free from the devastating social, health, and economic consequences of substance abuse.
-The work that substance abuse prevention professionals do has the power to positively impact the health and safety of Idahoans.
-ODP firmly believes that professionalizing and empowering the prevention workforce is key to combatting Idaho's substance abuse issues.
+The Idaho Office of Drug Policy (ODP) envisions a safe and healthy Idaho free from the devastating impact of substance use on youths, families, and communities.
+The work of substance misuse prevention professionals has the power to positively impact the health and safety of Idahoans.
+ODP firmly believes that professionalizing and empowering the prevention workforce is key to combating drug use and related consequences across our state.

-The Certified Prevention Specialist (CPS) is one of the fastest growing credentials in behavioral health and distinguishes substance abuse prevention professionals that have demonstrated competency through experience, education, and supervision.
-Learn more here.
+The Certified Prevention Specialist (CPS) is one of the fastest-growing credentials in behavioral health and distinguishes substance abuse prevention professionals that have demonstrated competency through experience, education, and supervision.
+Learn more at ibadcc.org/cps.

-A PPS is a prevention professional who has received a provisional certification to acquire the education necessary to apply for certification as a Certified Prevention Specialist (CPS).
+A Provisional Prevention Specialist (PPS) is a prevention professional who has completed the education necessary to receive Substance Abuse Block Grant (SABG) funds from ODP.
 The PPS is an entry-level certification that is not reciprocal with any other state or nation and does not require an examination.
 It can be renewed once and entails a commitment to seek the experience and education and training required for the CPS certification.

-PPS candidates must meet the following requirements within 120 days of hire or initiation of the delivery of prevention service supported by SABG funds:
+PPS candidates must meet the following requirements within 120 days of initiation of the delivery of prevention service supported by SABG funds:

-• Notify ODP of his/her intention to obtain PPS certification
+- Notify ODP of their intention to obtain PPS certification

 - Complete the following courses on ODP’s Learning Management System (LMS) and email Certificates of Completion to ODP:

 Visit our Online Training Resources webpage to learn more about ODP’s LMS – including how to register, access courses, and access Certificates of Completion.